sulibo/sulibo.github.io/_posts/2017-10-07-octopress-3-tutorial.markdown

 $ sudo pacman -S ruby
 $ sudo pacman -S git
 ```
 For other Linux distributions, use the corresponding package managers to install these two packages.
-For example, for Ubuntu user, using the following commands
+For example, for Ubuntu user, use the following commands.
 ```bash
 $ sudo apt-get install ruby
 $ sudo apt-get install git